jahkeup/updater53/README.md

 ## Install

-This tool is go gettable and can be installed by running `go get -u -x github.com/jahkeup/updater53`.
-The AWS Authentication is handled by the Golang SDK and can be configured in the same fashion as you'd
+This tool is go gettable with Go 1.13.
+It can be installed by running `go get -u -x github.com/jahkeup/updater53`.
+The AWS Authentication is handled by the AWS Go SDK and can be configured in the same fashion as you'd
 [configure the aws cli utility or other SDK usages](http://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) (in the `$HOME/.aws/credentials` file or via environment variables).